GoogleCloudPlatform/cpp-samples/getting-started/README.md

 ## Scaling Up

-> :warning: the following steps will incur significant billing costs, if you prefer, skip to the [Cleanup Section](#cleanup)
+> :warning: the following steps will incur significant billing costs.
+Use the [Pricing Calculator] to estimate the costs.
+If you are uncertain as to these costs, skip to the [Cleanup Section](#cleanup).

 To scan a larger prefix we will need to scale up the Cloud Spanner instance.
 We use a `gcloud` command for this: